lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/alexnet.md

 ## Lendo o Dataset

-Although AlexNet is trained on ImageNet in the paper, we use Fashion-MNIST here since training an ImageNet model to convergence could take hours or days even on a modern GPU.
-One of the problems with applying AlexNet directly on Fashion-MNIST is that its images have lower resolution ($28 \times 28$ pixels) than ImageNet images.
-To make things work, we upsample them to $224 \times 224$ (generally not a smart practice, but we do it here to be faithful to the AlexNet architecture).
-We perform this resizing with the `resize` argument in the `d2l.load_data_fashion_mnist` function.

 Embora AlexNet seja treinado em ImageNet no jornal, usamos Fashion-MNIST aqui já que treinar um modelo ImageNet para convergência pode levar horas ou dias mesmo em uma GPU moderna.